Need to know how to map an As-Is process? In this blog we’ll provide the answers to:

 The Key to How to Map an As-Is Process

 Therefore the As-Is process mapping is all about understanding where these manual activities are, identifying common problems and exploring opportunities for improving the process through the new technology.
-So the question(s) to answer in the workshop could be:
+So the question(s) to answer in a process workshop could be:

 - What are the must have requirements for the new system? (i.e. what can we not do without?)